 Day 5: Train to Anchorage, fly home

-Day 2: Pick-up hire car, food shop, drive to Seaward (Portage Pass hike en-route)
+Day 2: Scenic driving to Seaward (Portage Pass hike en-route)

 I never leave my home without travel insurance which is designed to help cover your expenses if something goes wrong on your trip.
 Things can go wrong, and you don’t want to get stuck paying tons of money if you get sick or have an accident without travel insurance.